mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

     * applications are no longer CPU bound (spending most of their time executing code)
     * they are I/O bound (waiting for data transfers)
 * how to adjust number of threads
-    * CPU intense tasks - adding more threads than cores will have harmful effect on performance, suppose that processor works at full power and we force it to do context switches
+    * CPU intense tasks - adding more threads than cores will have harmful effect on performance
+        * suppose that processor works at full power and we force it to do context switches
     * I/O waiting - adding more threads could be beneficial - context switches are not so harmful if thread is only waiting
     * `Nthreads = NCPU * UCPU * (1 + W/C)`